 Cincinnati residents and visitors are spoiled for choice throughout Labor Day weekend—festivals aplenty and things to do across the city.
 The 'Nati hosts lots of events from the Renaissance Festival to Lunken Airport Days.
 The crowds of about 500,000 gather on the Ohio River to celebrate the end of summer at the Riverfest and gaze at Western & Southern/WEBN Fireworks on Sunday night.
 Let this weekend be your best memory of the year.

-Riverfest and Western & Southern/WEBN Fireworks (September 6, 2020; to be confirmed)
+Riverfest and Western & Southern/WEBN Fireworks (September 4, 2022)

 Summer in Cincinnati traditionally ends with the annual Riverfest celebration that culminates with the Western & Southern/WEBN Fireworks.
 The free, day-long party is held at Sawyer Point & Yeatman's Cove on Sunday of Labor Day weekend.
 The Riverfest program runs from noon to 10 pm and offers endless fun with music, food, and family entertainment.
 At 9:05 pm, about half a million people witness the mesmerizing fireworks show on both sides of the Ohio River.
 One of the largest pyrotechnic shows of the Midwest is synchronized with the soundtrack on WEBN (102.7 FM).